 The adults warn that every action, even the movement of a little finger, can have an affect on others.
 Something from your action is “bound to linger.”
 The people on your side will be affected by your actions.
 The person you are acting on also has a side filled with people who will be affected by your actions.

-I see two financial lessons from this.
+I see financial lessons in this.

-First, your financial decisions today will change the course of your life, the lives of those you support, and the lives of future generations.
+Your financial decisions today will change the course of your life, the lives of those you support, and the lives of future generations.
 Our very definition of financial planning is the small changes that have large effects over long periods of time.

 Prioritize saving today and stop borrowing from your future self.
 You deserve better than that.
 Each day you fail to save is another day where you tighten the ball and chain around your ankle and promise to be a slave to your job for another year and another year after that.
 Retirement is about financial freedom — including the freedom to have any job you want.
 Hard work today is the best gift you can give to your future self.